Séverine Ferrer

 Séverine Ferrer (born 31 October 1977) is a French singer and TV host.

 Biography

 Ferrer was born in Montpellier and grew up on the island of Réunion.
 In 1991, Ferrer and her family moved to Paris.
 She began her career by appearing in television series.
 In 2004, Ferrer released a new album and a clothing line for pregnant women.
 Ferrer represented the principality of Monaco with the song "La coco-dance", at the Eurovision Song Contest 2006 but failed to pass through the semi-finals.
-She was also the last representative of Monaco at Eurovision, as the country withdrew from Eurovision the following year.